efirestone/hassle/docs/SensorsAndActuators.md

 This behavior is similar to [extension functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions), which also allow you to access the members of the receiver object inside the body of the function.

-With the Sensor or Actuator as an implicit this you get access to the current state (measurement or actualState) the history of its states and attributes.
-The history stores the youngest 10 states and attributes combinations, where index 0 is the current and index 10 would be the 10th youngest entry in the history.
+With the Sensor or Actuator as an implicit this you get access to the current state and the history of its state.
+The history stores the youngest 10 states, where index 0 is the current and index 10 would be the 10th youngest entry in the history.

 ### Constraints